edgexfoundry/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 - Environmental variables do not override any local configuration; that is when configuration for a service is obtained from the local config file but not from the configuration service, the environmental variables are ignored.
 - Environmental variable overrides remove the need to change the "docker" profile in the res/docker/configuration.toml files - Allowing removal of 50% of the existing configuration.toml files.

 All values overriden get logged (indicating which configuration value or op param and the new value).

 ## Decision

-This features has been implemented (with some minor changes to be done) for consideration here:  https://github.com/edgexfoundry/go-mod-bootstrap/compare/master...lenny-intel:SelfSeed2
+These features have been implemented (with some minor changes to be done) for consideration here:  https://github.com/edgexfoundry/go-mod-bootstrap/compare/master...lenny-intel:SelfSeed2

 The implementation for self-seeding services and environmental overrides is already implemented (for Fuji) per this document in the application services and device services (and instituted in the SDKs of each).